 Parents who wish to participate in the school's leadership teams, school committees, school activities, or become a volunteer may contact the main office at (559) 782-7140.

 State Priority: School Climate

-The SARC provides the following information relevant to the School Climate State Priority (Priority 6):
+The SARC provides the following information relevant to the State priority: School Climate (Priority 6):

 - Pupil suspension rates;

 - Pupil expulsion rates; and

 - Other local measures on the sense of safety.

 School Safety Plan